-Early Summer 2017
+Early Fall 2017

 NOFOmation is our monthly newsletter written to keep NOFOlks up to date on new products and current events at NOFO!

 From 11am-2pm on October 7th, please join us for An Axehibition with Dudes on the Deck.

 From October 23rd-27th, we hope you will take part in Hayes Barton Restaurant Week, featuring the cafes, bars, & restaurants of Glenwood Village, Oberlin Village, and Five Points!

 Join us for a week of clothing and jewelry trunk shows, special guest stylists, and informal modeling from Sept.
 15th-22nd.